utshrivastav/MyTorrent/readme.md

 	a.Go to Eclipse > File > Import > Maven > Existing Maven Projects.
 	b.Select REST-app from the directory where you cloned the project. c.Check pom.xml and click finish.
-Maven will download all the dependencies. d.Once done right click on the project on project explorer.
+Maven will download all the dependencies. d.Once done, right click on the project on project explorer.
 Go to maven and then update the project.

 7.Start the REST-app by right clicking the app and selecting run as Spring Boot App.